stases/math4ai_temp/docs/essentials/uni_variate_der.md

 is the influence of $$x$$ on $$u$$ times the influence of $$u$$ on $$y$$.

 [^1]: If you are not familiar with the $$\exp(x)$$ function, it is just another way to write $$e^x$$.

+{: .summary }
+In this section, you have seen: a graphical visualisation of functions and derivatives, the chain rule of differentiation, and the sum rule of differentiation.